csparks113/Morse-Code-App/docs/living-spec.md

-Ôªø# Morse Code Master ‚Äî Living Spec
+# Morse Code Master ó Living Spec

 This document captures how the app is organized and behaves so changes are intentional and traceable.